There are multiple resources to aid you in researching the Foundling Hospital and it's Collection.

 The Early Years of the Foundling Hospital, 1739/41-1773 by D.S.
 Allin

-Below you can download D.S.
-Allin's research which focuses on the early years of the Foundling Hospital, particularly the period of General Reception and its aftermath.
-Attention is also given to the important contribution of the branch hospitals, especially Ackworth.
-The contents and introduction can be downloaded in Part 1.
-All downloads are PDFs and no bigger than 4MB.
+D.S.
+Allin's research focuses on the early years of the Foundling Hospital, particularly the period of General Reception and its aftermath.
+Attention is also given to the important contribution of the branch hospitals.
+The Foundling Museum can provide a pdf copy of the research on request.

 if you have any questions please get in touch here.